vmmc2/Senbonzakura/README.md

 * Honestly, I got a little confused about the following statement declared within the Eta programming language specification: "All global variables in scope may have their value changed by assignments in functions".
 Does this mean that everytime that I want to change the value of a global variable I must call a specific function that does that for me?
 * What does it mean to say that every binary arithmetic operation operates modulo ```2^64```?
 * What is number crunching and why it may be useful in certain scenarios?
+* The Eta Specification document says that "Like character literals, each character of a string literal must be a legal Unicode character".
+But what exactly is a legal Unicode character?
+And how should I represent it inside within a token?
+* I don't think I fully understood this statement: "Arrays are implemented by placing the representations of the values of each of their cells contiguously in memory.
+They also record their lengths."